 Ease of Use

-The bite valve is relatively larger than other options out there and fits comfortably into the mouth.
-This new bite valve is a step up for the previous version.
-The lock on it is a big lever that opens and closes smoothly.
+The big bite valve and wider tube offer an excellent rate of water flow.
+This bite valve is a step up from most, utilizing a large lever lock and larger design, that fits comfortably in the mouth.
 Over the last months of testing, it hasn't clogged up or been hard to turn, even while ski touring with a pair of gloves on.

-The tube clips into a point half-way up the tube, which makes unclipping the tube from the bladder nice and easy.
+The tube clips into a quick-release halfway up the tube, which makes unclipping the tube from the bladder nice and easy.
 While on a climbing trip, we had our bladder stuffed deep into the back of the pack, with gear and a rope inside.
-To load up with water, we simply unclipped the tube from this point, and removed the bladder, making it easy to access.
-This clip in point makes the bladder a great option for backpacking or longer trips.
+To load up with water, we simply unclipped it from this point, and removed the bladder, making it easy to access.
+This clip-in point makes the bladder a great option for backpacking or longer trips.

 Ease of Care

 Our only caveat with the care system is with the opening of the reservoir.
 The size is fairly small, not really allowing you to get a scrubbing tool inside with ease.
 Nor does the bag flip inside out.
 While we did use this bag with sugary substances that could cause bacterial growth, we were especially careful to rinse out the bag with a cleaning tablet.
-If bacterial growth had been encountered, we could imagine cleaning it out would be problematic in comparison to other options that can flip inside out, like the Geigerrig Hydration Engine.
-Aside from that, it's easy to care for, but you need to be diligent if using sugary fluids in the bladder.
+If bacterial growth had been encountered, we could imagine cleaning it out would be problematic in comparison to other options that can flip inside out.
+Aside from that, it's easy to care for, but you need to be diligent to clean it if using sugary fluids inside.

 Ease of Filling